The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

-Since this is a highly efficient CPU, any CPU cooler should be able to handle it (including the Intel box cooler.)
+Since this is a highly effective CPU, any CPU cooler should be able to handle it (including the Intel box cooler.)

-Unlike AMD, Intel does offer quite a few economical CPUs.
+Unlike AMD, Intel does offer quite a few inexpensive CPUs.
 With the 13th generation of CPUs, the best budget option is undoubtedly the Intel Core i3-13100F.

-Yes, the i3-13100 is still an alternative, but the non-F variant is simply not worthwhile.
+Yes, the i3-13100 is still an option, but the non-F variant is simply not worthwhile.

 Let’s talk about that!